- University Policies & Standards Manual

 Although there is no prohibition against active participation by university employees in various political affairs and issues, it is expected that time given to such activities shall not interfere with the duties of the employees concerned.
 Unless authorized by the President or their designee, no OSU resources shall be used while participating in political activities.

-Unless authorized by the President or their designee, no employee acting in their OSU capacity shall take action or make statements that might commit the university or the Board to a position on political issues.
+Unless authorized by the President or their designee, no employee acting in their OSU capacity shall take action or make statements that might commit the university or the Board to a position on a political issue.

 Paragraph 2 notwithstanding, no university employee may support or oppose a ballot measure, a referendum or a candidate for office in their university capacity or with university resources.